SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ### Empty project in IntelliJ Idea

-Create a new project with name **Java** in IntelliJ Idea and leave all other options at their default state.
-In order to better organize the solutions of the problems from the exercises - each solution will be in a separate class and all classes will be in the **src** directory of the project.
+Create a new project with the name **Java** in IntelliJ Idea and leave all other options at their default state.
+To better organize the solutions to the problems from the exercises - each solution will be in a separate class and all classes will be in the **src** directory of the project.

 Run IntelliJ Idea.
 Create a new **Java project:** [**File**] → [**New**] → [**Project**].